NEWS / EVENTS

 MODUS – a platform for expanded fashion practice

 MODUS is an international network of practitioners and bridging theory and practice in fashion.
-The central thread is a glossary of verbs or ‘modes of practice’ serving as a starting point for all MODUS initiatives including the MODUS publication (2018) as well as various events and exhibitions during Dutch Design Week (MODUS in residence 2018, MODUS: Annotated 2019, MODUS: Conversations 2020 and MODUS Hosts: 2021).
+The central thread is a glossary of verbs or ‘modes of practice’ serving as a starting point for all MODUS initiatives including the MODUS publication (2018) as well as various events and exhibitions during Dutch Design Week (MODUS in residence 2018, MODUS: Annotated 2019, MODUS: Conversations 2020, MODUS Hosts: Unfolding Inter-local Practice 2021 and MODUS Hosts @ Fashion Space Gallery 2022/23.

 The MODUS online network invites practitioners to link their work to verbs from the glossary.
 As it grows the network connects and supports the community of practice that is collectively pushing the boundaries of the field and exploring how it is woven into broader social, cultural, political and economic flows of value and meaning.
 By gathering these critical and experimental approaches to fashion production and presentation, MODUS supports diverse modes of operating as belonging to fashion, reclaiming the word and connecting the people that are redefining it.
 The platform facilitates conversations between the practitioners working in this expanded field and writers/theorists from a range of disciplines from cultural and critical theory to politics and economics to formulate alternate systems of value and nurture expanded ways of thinking, doing and being fashion.

-MODUS is led by Ruby Hoette and Caroline Stevenson through Onomatopee Projects in collaboration with Roland Brauchli and Floriane Misslin as research assistant.
+MODUS is led by Ruby Hoette and Caroline Stevenson in collaboration with Roland Brauchli and Floriane Misslin as research assistant.

 Conversation Pieces